 I look forward to antiquing season in the Spring for so many reasons.
 When the outdoor markets open up, we’re so there!
 A few weeks ago, we were at our favourite antique market in Aberfoyle, Ontario.
 Today we’re showing you some interesting finds that we’ll be making over and featuring on Birdz of a Feather in the near future (we’ll also show you what we’ve done with a few past finds).

 Antiquing season always bring a slew of inspiring finds.
 The first thing I came across was this old clock.
 I made over a very similar one when Hubs and I were on the HGTV show Trash to Treasure soon after we met!
 I always thought that if I came across another one that I’d buy and make it over for our own house so this buy was a no-brainer for me 🙂

-Here’s what the original Trash to Treasure clock looked like.
+Here’s my original Trash to Treasure clock:

 I didn’t get a great after picture, but I used a few different techniques to faux finish it and I replaced the missing glass: